 In order to realize your family travel goal, you need to be able to identify it.
 Say out loud what you would like for your family.

-At the beginning of the year, my husband and I took some time to sit down and figure out what exactly we wanted for our travels.
-Did we want to visit a lot of countries in a year, or did we want to slow down and take our time in fewer countries?
+At the beginning of each year, my husband and I take some time to sit down and figure out what exactly we want for our travels.
+Do we want to visit a lot of countries in a year, or do we want to slow down and take our time in fewer countries?
 Identifying what kind of family travel experiences you want can help guide you in making your goals a reality.

 Tip #2: Set a deadline for your family travel goals